glouppe/info8010-deep-learning/lecture7.md

 ???

 There are not direct "channels" to transport local information from the input sequence to the place where it is useful in the resulting sequence.

+The problem is similar as last time with FCN without skip connections: the information is bottlenecked in the single vector $v$.

 ---